vali-ray/infinite_games/README.md

 In the first implementation, instead of paying the miner for their delta to the previous prediction, we pay them for their delta to the Polymarket probability at the submission time i.e $S(p_j, o_i) - S(\text{price on polymarket at t}, o_i)$ where $p_j$ is submitted at $t$.

+## Future developments

+As mentioned previously, we first aim at implementing a continuous stream of events for miners to do predictions.

+We plan first to extend the set of predicted events to other prediction markets.
+We then aim at obtaining a continuous feed of organic events by using e.g a Reuters API.
+In the future, any headline of the WSJ could be an event on which a miner could be evaluated upon.

+We then aim at substantially developing the prediction framework by allowing for combinatorial updates in the futures i.e the ability for miners to add conditional logic to their prediction e.g *if the aggregated probability of event X passes a threshold Y, make prediction Z*.
+In the limit, miners could update the weights of an entire LLM.

 ## Running a miner or validator